aimclub/Fedot.Industrial/docs/dev/radical_forecasting_refactor_plan.md

   - `IndustrialForecastingPreprocessingRuntimeStrategy`
 - repository forecasting metadata redirected away from legacy multidimensional dispatch and toward forecasting-only runtime entrypoints.
+- legacy preprocessing entrypoints now explicitly redirect forecasting preprocessing operations such as `hankelisation` to the forecasting runtime strategy instead of falling back to legacy multidimensional dispatch.
+- legacy model entrypoints now explicitly redirect forecasting model operations such as `lagged_ridge_forecaster` and `okhs_fdmd_forecaster` to the forecasting runtime strategy instead of falling back to generic regression-oriented paths.
 - legacy classes
   - `IndustrialSkLearnForecastingStrategy`
   - `IndustrialForecastingPreprocessingStrategy`